 of new executive appointments were BIPOC

-3 Represents fiscal year 2023 data.
+6 Represents fiscal year 2024 data.
 A new executive appointment is the appointment of an internal employee or external hire as a first-time Vice President, Senior Vice President or Executive Vice President.
-Our 2023 goals for new executive appointments were 50% for women and 30% for BIPOC.
+HSBC Canada executives who joined RBC at the acquisition date are not included in executive appointments.

 When we updated out commitment to the Charter in 2019, we had 19.7% senior female representation (defined by RBC as Director level or higher), and our target was to reach 25% by 28 February 2025.
 Over the last four years, we have made steady progress in the improvement of female representation, meeting each annual goal of increasing representation by 1% per annum over the five-year period.
 As of 31 July 2024, we have 25.2% female representation in senior management.
 We have therefore met our Charter target of 25% before our deadline of 28 February 2025.
 We will review our commitment later this year.